koredalin/xml-to-db-library/README.md

 ## Future Improvements

 - Enhanced exception handling to provide more detailed feedback and fail gracefully.
-- Implement batch insert operations for adding books to improve performance.
+- Implement batch insert operations for adding books, similar to authors insert functionality to improve performance.
-- Select of all authors and books in a single operation rather than individually to enhance app performance.
+- Select of all author-book pairs in a single operation rather than individually to enhance app performance.

 ## Setup and Configuration